codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

 -------------------------
 You can revert back to earlier published versions of your courses.
 However, reverting automatically publishes the course and it's available to your students.

-1. In the Dashboard, select the course to open it and go to the **Edit** tab.
+1. In the Dashboard, select the course to open it and go to the **Edit Assignments** tab.

 2. On the **Assignments** page, click the **Versions** button.